-A long time ago, before the Czech Republic joined the EU, and at a time when the Czech economy was undergoing huge changes, investors were not that much interested in this developing country which was trying to slowly reach out to Western Europe.
+A long time ago, before the Czech Republic joined the EU, and when the Czech economy was undergoing huge changes, investors were not that much interested in this developing country that was trying to reach out to Western Europe slowly.
 At the time, properties in Prague were available at bargain prices.
 Today, the story is quite different.
-Anyone looking for an overpriced two or three bedroom roof-top apartment in a neoclassical or restored art deco building in Central Prague with beautiful wood floors, exposed brick, and Italian décor has a lot to choose from – this is the Prague real estate market of today.
-Flats are increasingly exceeding locals’ budgets, and owners aren’t selling but rather hiking up prices and renting to foreigners willing to pay higher prices to live in centrally located, historic areas.
+Anyone looking for an overpriced two or three-bedroom roof-top apartment in a neoclassical or restored art deco building in Central Prague with beautiful wood floors, exposed brick, and Italian décor has a lot to choose from – this is the Prague real estate market of today.
+Flats increasingly exceed locals’ budgets, and owners aren’t selling but rather hiking up prices and renting to foreigners willing to pay higher prices to live in centrally located, historic areas.

-The luxury real estate boom prior to the recent financial crisis has left a lot of vacant apartments in Prague at prices that no one can really afford, and most investors who don’t want to lower the cost.
+The luxury real estate boom prior to the recent financial crisis has left a lot of vacant apartments in Prague at prices that no one can really afford, and most investors don’t want to lower the cost.
 Still, analysts and rating agencies predict the Czech Republic’s economy is one of the few in central Europe to hold steady, largely due to the relative currency strength.
-This means real estate isn’t considered a poor investment from the long-term perspective, but you may just have a difficult time finding a reasonable priced place.
-Until the third quarter of 2008, there was regular growth of property prices, but then rates started to slightly decrease.
+This means real estate isn’t considered a poor investment from the long-term perspective, but you may have a difficult time finding a reasonably priced place.
+Until the third quarter of 2008, there was regular growth of property prices, but rates started to decrease slightly.
 Ironically, buyers who bought properties in the first half of 2008 might experience a short-term loss of up to 25% of investment compared to today’s prices.
-In the last quarter of 2011 prices remained almost static.
+In the last quarter of 2011, prices remained almost static.
 Rates for home rentals stayed at the same level in most areas, and changes up or down were insignificant in recent years.